pyodide/pyodide-blog/content/posts/function-pointer-cast-emulation.md

 ## The cause of the large stack usage: function pointer cast emulation!

 The poor stack performance has to do with the ABI for calling function pointers.
-When there is a stack overflow in Pyodide v0.17, we see a bunch of units like
+When there is a stack overflow in Pyodide v0.17, we will generally a long repeating sequence of the following call frames:
-this:
 ```js
     at pyodide.asm.wasm:wasm-function[767]:0x1cb77c
     at _PyFunction_Vectorcall (pyodide.asm.wasm:wasm-function[768]:0x1cb878)